PetarKing/BusinessNetwork/README.md

     * Generating likes for all the posts and then storing and serving them

 * FrontEnd
-  * Bootsrap Design
+  * Bootstrap Design
   * Business News feed
     * Restful API
     * 3 Different Publishers
   * Interactive User inspection
-    * Quility design for data repsentation
+    * Quality design for data repsentation
     * Smart Searching by full names or gender
     * User image based on gender
     * Quick user switching